cindyhfls/Mehta-2019-JNeurosci-SearchTask/README.md

 # To-do:
 Get the eye data.
 Look into what exactly assumptions and shape von mises distribution takes.
-Get the AIC and BIC functions (MATLAB R2017b).

 1. Task
 There were 4/7 diamonds on the screen for each trial.
 The offer value can be seen by staring at the diamonds, max__offer * ratio where ratio = 0-1.